 • Apollo 17: the final mission of the enterprise that landed humans on the Moon.
 This marks the last time humans traveled beyond Low Earth Orbit.

-For a catalogue of manmade material on the Moon, click here.
+For a US catalog of manmade material on the Moon, click here.